Gunniopsis quadrifida

-Gunniopsis quadrifida, the Sturts pigface, is a plant endemic to Australia that is within the family Aizoaceae.
+Gunniopsis quadrifida commonly known as Sturts pigface, is a flowering plant in the family Aizoaceae.
 This family consists of a diverse array of species that inhabit arid and/or saline coastal and inland areas, with the plants displaying leaf morphology that is conducive to such harsh environments.
 Typical features of members of this genus that lie within this family of succulents includes the presence of fleshy-leaves that acts as a water reservoir for the plant with the habit of a smalls shrub.

 Description

 Gunniopsis quadrifida, commonly known as sturts pigface, is a succulent plant in the iceplant family, Aizoaceae.
 It is endemic to Australia.

 The shrub has a divaricate, compact and rounded habit typically growing to a height of 0.2 to 1 m with leaves that are about 8 cm long.